Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/2 - Getting Comfortable in Kaeon FUSION/README.md

 Its state can be brought into the local scope by nesting it within an in command.
 This should always be done within a scope command.
 The return command can be used after an in command to return something from within an object to the scope outside the object.
+If being used as an object,
+all variables in the function should be marked as global.

 For example, running: